MarkLodato/slsa-playground/README.md

 ### Step 1: source

-First, find a git repository that can be built using `python3 setup.py sdist`.
+First, find a git repository that can be built using `python3 -m build --sdist`.
 It is expected that this command produces a single file named `dist/*.tar.gz`.
-Examples:
+For simplicity we only support sdist, i.e. `tar.gz`; extending to wheels should be trivial if desired.

+Example source repositories of popular Python packages:

 -   https://github.com/psf/requests (tag: v2.31.0)
 -   https://github.com/boto/boto3 (tag: 1.34.49)